 Perhaps it’s a situation at work involving two colleagues who've developed quite a cold relationship.
 Does one person appear to react aggressively?
 Are they the bully or have they been driven to feel this way?

 If you’re worried about a situation, approach it with care and empathy.
 Learn how both parties feel - maybe there is something deeper going on in their personal lives and they are taking the stress out on others.
 They may not realise they are upsetting someone, but if you think a joke or a conversation has gone too far, or if you notice a change in behaviour, be there.
 Talk to them and listen.

 How can you help?

 There are some simple ways you can help a person being bullied.
 If you are worried about a friend, pulling them aside and talking to them can be a great help.
 If they aren’t ready to talk, don’t push them.
-Reassure them and be there to listen when they are ready.
+Reassure them and listen when they are ready.

 Depending on the situation, intervening as it happens can help, though be careful to not get yourself involved.
-If it is recurring problem, talking to someone higher up can take the weight off your shoulders.
-If you are at work for example, speak to HR and mention you have witnessed the situation.
+If it is a recurring problem, talking to someone higher up can take the weight off your shoulders.
+If you’re at work, speak to HR and mention you have witnessed the situation.
 The victim may not want to talk, but it will bring it to their attention that someone is looking out for them.

 For further help, contact one of our 13,000 professional counsellors and therapists who are specially trained to offer support with bullying.